jcbasso/zsh/README.md

     * **Bright:** FFFEFE

 ## Known Issues
-* When restarting the computer the already opened terminals fail to run the `gitstatus` script.
+* When there is a crash in the computer and the computer is restarted, the already opened terminals fail to run the `gitstatus` script.
 This is solved by just doing a `source ~/.zshrc` after the computer is fully booted.